Cyberpsych0s1s/libnvme-rs/README.md

 | 0.4 | Fabrics (TCP/RDMA connect, disconnect, discovery) |
 | Later | NVMe-MI as a sibling `libnvme-mi` crate |

+## Provider-Specific Quirks
+I've noticed some drives may have issues which need to be dealt with which arise due to speficic changes issues by their provider.If you feel this is the case with your drive, feel free to open an issue detailing the problem.

 ## License

 Dual-licensed under either of: